Hue-Jhan/Local-Process-injection-Trojan/README.md

 # Encrypted Local Process injection Trojan
 Malware that creates a process and injects a shellcode that opens a reverse shell.
-Shellcode encrypted using xor, base64 and hexadecimal encoding, undetected by Windows defender.
+Shellcode encrypted using xor, base64 and hexadecimal encoding.
 This code is for educational purposes only, do not use it for any malicious or unauthorized activity.

 # 💻 Code